iaifi/iaifi.github.io/fellows.md

 ### FAQ

 *  *What is the anticipated start date for the 2021-2024 IAIFI Fellowship?*  The expected start date is September 1, 2021, but we will consider alternative start dates on a case by case basis.
-* *Will you sponsor visas for international applicants?*  If selected for an IAIFI Fellowship, we will work with the MIT International Scholars Office (ISchO) to determine the appropriate visa for your situation.
-We cannot make any guarantees about visa sponsorship, however.
+* *Will you sponsor visas for international applicants?*  If selected for an IAIFI Fellowship, we will work with the MIT International Scholars Office (ISchO) to determine the [appropriate visa for your situation](http://web.mit.edu/scholars/administrators/sponsorshippolicy.html#visaspon).